 - ExxonMobil/LNESC Scholarship

-Who is eligible?
-Hispanic high school seniors with a 3.5 cumulative GPA who plan to enroll in an accredited postsecondary institution the following fall and earn a degree in engineering.
+Who Is Eligible?
+Hispanic high school seniors with at least a 3.5 cumulative GPA who plan to enroll in an accredited postsecondary institution the following fall and earn a degree in engineering.
 Applicants must also have earned a score of 1350 or higher on the SAT or a score of 29 or higher on the ACT.
 Additionally, candidates must live in one of these American cities:

 - Colorado Springs, CO